Byron Gipson

 “It’s a spirit that you cannot duplicate.
 It’s people that just want to see good things happen in this world,” he says.
 “E Pluribus Unum is a national, even international, point guard; everyone wants to help.”

 With E Pluribus Unum’s support, Gipson hosted his first bench warrant resolution clinic at a local church in the fall of 2021.
 Over 70 people resolved their bench warrants at the event.
-As of fall 2022, Gipson’s team has held X sessions, and more than X people have had their warrants resolved.
+To date, Solicitor Gipson’s office has hosted five events, at multiple different locations, serving over a hundred people.

 Gipson sees it as “hitting reset.”
 He recalls a man who had been unable to get a driver’s license or get a steady job for twenty years because of his bench warrant.
 After the clinic, he was able to work out a plan to make his payments.
 With his warrant resolved, he could get a license and apply for a job.
 His life was transformed.